MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/getting-started.md

  <!-- import timelineImg from 'site/docs/docs-tooling-img/pix-editor-timeline';
 import { Image } from '@site/static/img/pixi-editor-icons'; --->

-In this guide, you will learn some important concepts in animation as well as two main ways of animating your project.
+# Getting started with animations

-# Getting Started with Animations
+Welcome to PixiEditor.
+This guide explains some important concepts in animation as well as two main ways of animating your project.

 ## Timeline

 The timeline is the most important component of animation in PixiEditor.
-Everyting related to animation is managed there.
+The timeline manages everything related to animation.

 You can access the timeline by either of these:
 - Click the timeline icon on top of the screen.
 - Go to `View -> Open Tab -> Timeline` menu.

-### Components of the Timeline
+### Components of the timeline
 The image below shows the interface of the timeline.

 ![An image of timeline UI](./img/pix-editor-timeline.png "An image of the timeline interface")